afreitasdotdev/cev-python/README.md

-# THIS IS A NON OFCCIAL REPOSITORY FOR Curso em Video - Python
+# THIS IS A NON OFFICIAL REPOSITORY FOR Curso em Video - Python

 ## VIDEOS